Educational Programs at Boys & Girls Clubs of the Fox Valley

 Career Launch encourages Club members ages 13 to 18 to assess their skills and interests, explore careers, make sound educational decisions and prepare to join our nation’s work force.
 Teens build their job-search and job-readiness skills and have opportunities to learn about various career paths through post-secondary school visits and business tours.

 Students do much better in school when they spend their non-school hours engaged in fun, academically beneficial activities.
 Through Project Learn, Club staff use all the areas and programs in the Club to create opportunities for these high-yield learning activities, including leisure reading, writing activities, discussions with knowledgeable adults, helping others, homework help, tutoring and games that develop young people’s cognitive skills.
 Project Learn also emphasizes parent involvement as well as collaboration between Club and school professionals.

 Page Turners Literacy Tutoring Program

-Boys & Girls Clubs of Foster, Badger, Little Chute and Menasha
+Is offered at the Boys & Girls Clubs of Foster, Badger, Little Chute, and Menasha

 By fourth grade, students who cannot read proficiently are on the high school dropout track.
 The ability to read by the end of third grade is essential to increasing the number of children who succeed academically, graduate on time, and do well in life and the workforce.